 13. When did the current release efforts begin?

 Strategic planning of the current releases has been underway for close to a decade.
 The current releases began in December of 2016 with the release of five birds.
 Unfortunately, there were three mortalities shortly after the release, and the remaining two birds were brought back into an aviary.
 The ʻAlalā Project is currently implementing a new release strategy that addresses the challenges that were faced in the 2016 release.

 14. What was determined as the cause of death for each of the three birds?

-Necropsy (autopsy for animals) results showed the following: Two of the birds most likely died due to trauma caused by attack by ʻIo (Hawaiian hawk).
+Necropsy (autopsy for animals) results showed the following: Two of the birds most likely died due to trauma caused by attacks by ʻIo (Hawaiian hawk).
 The cause of death for the third bird was poor condition due to a lack of fat stores.
 All three carcasses were recovered from the release site necropsies were performed by veterinarians on each carcass, which included clinical testing for a wide variety of diseases and careful physical examination.

 15. Why were the implemented actions not sufficient/able to prevent mortalities in the 2016 release?

 Although steps were carefully designed and implemented to address potential threats to released ʻAlalā, there are many factors involved that can affect survival and reintroduction success when reintroducing any species to the wild.
 There is always uncertainty regarding the outcomes of any release.
 Releasing ʻAlalā without the benefit of experienced ʻAlalā already in the wild is very challenging.
 Although the three mortalities so soon after release was a challenging outcome, much was learned from the 2016 release.
 The ʻAlalā Project identified challenges and areas needing improvement in the release strategy moving forward.

 16. How will the causes of death be addressed in the future to better prepare released ‘Alalā for surviving in the wild?